-I received a call from my friend how to if the quality of veneer used for furniture- if it’s Natural or Artificial Veneer?
+I received a call from my friend how to know if the quality of veneer used for furniture- if it’s Natural or Artificial Veneer?

 Well, these days with technology and the way artificial veneers are being manufactured, it’s very difficult to distinguish between natural and artificial veneers.
 If you have hired a faithful and known professional say interior designer or carpenter then you as home owner need to worry of quality used.
 As he will surely help you buy or use good quality material.
 There are chances of being cheated while buying.
 To avoid being cheated, home owners can look over 3 features of veneer while buying i.e. (i)Veneer Thickness, (ii) Veneer Grains and (iii) Cost of Veneer.